Job Post SEO: What You Need to Know

 With all but a monopoly on search traffic and the fact that 30% of all Google searches job-related, it was only a matter of time before the Silicon Valley giant put their weighty sword to job aggregator sites like Indeed and Monster.
 They’ve done so in the form of Google for Jobs… sure, not the catchiest name, but when something works as effortlessly as this does, the need for marketability sort of goes out the window.

 Google’s entry into the careers space actually occurred back in 2017, but it’s only been recent that the utility has truly caught fire.
-And as more and more job seekers look to the search engine to find their next role, employers and recruitment agencies need to understand how this new marketplace works, and how to leverage it in the most effective way possible.
+And as more and more job seekers look to the search engine to find their next role, employers and staffing firms need to understand how this new marketplace works, and how to leverage it in the most effective way possible.

 So let’s do just that.